-urn:www.cenbii.eu:profile:bii03:ver2.0
+urn:fdc:peppol.eu:poacc:bis:ordering:3

-Rows in [Peppol_CodeList] marked as "deprecated" should not be used for newly issued documents.
+Rows in [Peppol_CodeList] with the state "deprecated" MUST NOT be used for newly issued documents, rows with the state "removed" MUST NOT be used at all.
 It is important to note that this is a dynamic list.
 Over time new services will be added.
 Developers should take this into account when designing and implementing solutions for Peppol services.

 Specifying Process Identifiers in the Envelope (SBDH)

-When the “//BusinessScope/Scope/Type” element value is “PROCESSID”, the value for the “//BusinessScope/Scope/Identifier” element must be “cenbii-procid-ubl” (see POLICY 24) and the value of the element “//BusinessScope/Scope/InstanceIdentifier” must be the process identifier itself.
+When the “//BusinessScope/Scope/Type” element value is “PROCESSID”, the value for the “//BusinessScope/Scope/Identifier” element must be “cenbii-procid-ubl” (see POLICY 24) and the value of the element “//BusinessScope/Scope/InstanceIdentifier” must be the Process Identifier Value itself.

-Applies to: all instances of the Peppol Business Message Envelope (SBDH)
+Applies to: All instances of the Peppol Business Message Envelope (SBDH)

 Example: